DUDE: Deep Unsigned Distance Embeddings for Hi-Fidelity Representation of Complex 3D Surfaces: Learning a Shape Space

 As discussed in prior work~\cite{deepsdf, sal-2020, occupancy_network}, learning a latent shape space for implicit functions is quite useful in practice, as it allows us to directly obtain a representation for unknown/unseen shapes without additional training.
 In this work, to demonstrate generalizability, we explore the problem of surface reconstruction from point clouds.
 More formally, we are interested in learning functions,

 Here, $z_i$ is the encoding of the sparse point cloud of the shape.
 Once trained on a set of training point clouds, we can evaluate the functions on unseen point clouds, and reconstruct the surface.
-We refer the reader the supplementary material for experimental details, and only discuss the results here.

 We consider a subset of models from the lamp class of ShapeNet~\cite{chang2015shapenet}, and train both \textit{DUDE} and SAL.
 We show qualitative results in Fig.~\ref{fig:lamp}.
 Notice how SAL closes out the bottom of the lamp, whereas our model correctly models the gap.
 Additionally, on a held out test set, we obtain a mean chamfer distance of \textit{1.67e-3} as opposed to SAL which obtains \textit{1.84e-3}.
 This clearly demonstrates the superiority of our method in representing open shapes.